DavidCain/mitoc-trips/README.md

 ### Database configuration

-The default local settings are for a Postgres server, but the system is database-agnostic.
-The following SQL servers were used for local deveopment:

-- SQLite (Sep 2014 to Oct 2015)
-- MySQL (Oct 2016 - Apr 2016)
-- Postgres (Apr 2016 - current)

-The default `local_settings.py` expects a Postgres database named `ws`.
-If using another database backend, modify this file to reflect the chosen backend, credentials, etc.
+This project uses Postgres in both development and production, but the system is database-agnostic.
+The default `local_settings.py` expects databases named `ws` and `auth_db`.
+Modify this file to match your credentials or alternate backend.

-After creating the database and necessary roles, run the migrations:
+After creating the `ws` and `auth_db` databases, run the migrations:

     ./manage.py migrate

 ### Installation

-Create a virtual environment in which to install all dependencies:
+Create a virtual environment in which to install all Python dependencies:

     virtualenv venv
     source venv/bin/activate
     pip install -r requirements.txt

+Run Bower to download JavaScript libraries.

+    npm install bower
+    bower install

 ### Running the server